Jenee

 Caffeine Intake Calculator

 Calculate caffeine intake from beverage types and amounts.
-Useful for health management, sleep management, and intake control.
+Personalized recommendations based on age, gender, and weight for optimal health management.

 mL